 Now, we turn our attention to the expected conditional covariance.
 Our proof in this case is inspired by that of Theorem 4.1 of \citet{robins2009semiparametric}.
 Following their work, we construct our lower bound in the case when $Y \in \{0,1\}$.
 In this binary setup the joint distribution over triples $(X,A,Y)$ can be parametrized by quadruples $(\mu, \pi, \eta, p_X)$.
 Recall our statistical model,

 In our proof, we will often suppress dependence on the (universal) constant $\varepsilon > 0$.

-{\bf Case 1: } To begin with we show a lower bound of order $1/n$, even when the nuisance functions $\pi, \mu$ are known exactly, i.e. when $r_n = s_n = 0$.
+{\bf LB 1: } To begin with we show a lower bound of order $1/n$, even when the nuisance functions $\pi, \mu$ are known exactly, i.e. when $r_n = s_n = 0$.
 The likelihood in our model is given as:

 We define a pair of distributions $p_1, p_2$, defined by quadruples $(\widehat{\mu}, \widehat{\pi}, 0, 1)$ and $(\widehat{\mu}, \widehat{\pi}, \zeta, 1)$, for some sufficiently small $\zeta > 0$.
 In particular, we will choose $\zeta \leq \varepsilon/2$.
 It is straighforward to verify that the functional separation between these distributions is,